vking34/awesome-kubernetes/job/README.md

 - A pod that is started by __a job must have__ its `restartPolicy` set to `OnFailure` or `Never`
     - `OnFailure` will re-run the container on the same pod

-    - `Never` will re-run the failing container
+    - `Never` will re-run the failing container in a new pod

 ## Types